In coronavirus fight, China sidelines an ally: its own people

 Big Chinese corporations and wealthy individuals have been donating, many generously.
 But they also try to keep low profiles for fear of offending a government that is eager to take credit for any success and quick to suspect outside groups of challenging it.

-Authorities said Monday that more than 3,000 medical workers had been infected, though not all got it from work.
+Authorities said Monday that more than 3,000 medical workers had been infected, though not all got the virus from work.

-Ordinary Chinese people have set up social media groups to help patients find hospital beds, get volunteers to drive them to hospitals and scavenge the world for protective gear.
-In coordination with the government, they could do much more.
+A man and woman return from shopping in Bejing on Feb.
+14, 2020.
+The Chinese authorities reported 1,886 new confirmed coronavirus cases on Tuesday, Feb.
+18, the first time since Jan.
+30 that the number has been below 2,000.
+(Gilles Sabrié/The New York Times)

 “We’re just a small boat with very limited capacity,” said Panda Yin, a designer in Beijing who organised a WeChat volunteer group of about 200 people to help find protective supplies for front line medical workers.
 “People came to us because they know the highway that’s supposed to move fast has a big black hole on it.”